-1. Start switch "(素)"
+1. Start switch "(≩)"

-Engine stop switch " \bigcirc / \boxtimes "
+Engine stop switch " $\bigcirc /\bigotimes$ " Set this switch to " $\bigcirc$ " before starting the engine.
+Set this switch to " $\bigotimes$ " to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.

-Set this switch to " \bigcirc " before starting the engine.
-Set this switch to " \bigotimes " to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.
+Start switch "(s)"

-Start switch "(s)" Push this switch to crank the engine with the starter.
-See page 6-1 for startwith the starter.
+Push this switch to crank the engine with the starter.
 See page 6-1 for starting instructions prior to starting the engine.